NVIDIA/FasterTransformer/docs/gpt_guide.md

   9. Vocab size
   10. Start id of the vocabulary
   11. End id of the vocabulary
   12. Diversity rate of beam search.
 A hyper hyper-parameter for [simple diverse decoding](https://arxiv.org/pdf/1611.08562.pdf).
+(Deprecated, move to input)
   13. top_k value for top k sampling.
+(Deprecated, move to input)
-  14. top_p value for top p sampling
+  14. top_p value for top p sampling.
+(Deprecated, move to input)
-  15. Random seed for sampling
+  15. Random seed for sampling.
+(Deprecated, move to input)
   16. Temperature for logit.
 Setting to be 1.0 if you don’t want to apply the temperature.
+(Deprecated, move to input)
   17. Length penalty for logit.
 Setting to be 1.0 if you don’t want to apply the length penalty.
+(Deprecated, move to input)
   18. Repetition penalty for logit.
 Setting to be 1.0 if you don’t want to apply the repetition penalty.
-  19. Size of tensor parallelism.
-Must be able to divide the head number.
-  20. Rank of tensor parallelism.
-  21. Comm of tensor parallelism.
-  22. Size of pipeline parallelism.
-Must be able to devide the number of decoder layers.
-  23. Rank of pipeline parallelism.
-  24. Comm of pipeline parallelism.
+(Deprecated, move to input)
+  19. Tensor Parallel information, which is declared in `src/fastertransformer/utils/nccl_utils.h`.
+  20. Pipeline Parallel information, which is declared in `src/fastertransformer/utils/nccl_utils.h`.
-  25. CUDA stream.
+  21. CUDA stream.
-  26. Pointer of cuBLAS wrapper, which is declared in `src/fastertransformer/utils/cublasMMWrapper.h`.
+  22. Pointer of cuBLAS wrapper, which is declared in `src/fastertransformer/utils/cublasMMWrapper.h`.
-  27. Pointer of memory allocator, which is declared in `src/fastertransformer/utils/allocator.h`
+  23. Pointer of memory allocator, which is declared in `src/fastertransformer/utils/allocator.h`
-  28. “is_free_buffer_after_forward” flag.
+  24. “is_free_buffer_after_forward” flag.
 If setting to be true, FasterTransformer will allocate buffer before forward, and free buffer after forward.
 If the memory is controlled by memory pool and the cost of allocating/releasing memory is small, setting the flag to be true can save some memory.
-  29. Pointer of CUDA device properties, which is used to get the properties of hardware like size of shared memory.
+  25. Pointer of CUDA device properties, which is used to get the properties of hardware like size of shared memory.
+  26. Is using sparsity.
+  27. Int8 mode.
+  28. Custom all reduction communication for custom all reduction in model parallelism.
+It is only supported in 8-way tensor parallelism.
+	29. Flag of enable custom all reduction or not.
 * Input tensors:
   1. Input ids (context).
 The shape is \[ request batch size * beam width, request maximum input length \].
   2. Input lengths.
 The shape is \[ request batch size * beam width \].
   3. Maximum output sequence length.
 An integer to describe the largest number of tokens you hope for results.
 Note that it includes the input ids.
+  4. Stop word list.
+When FT generates words in this list, it will stop the generation.
+An extension of stop id, optional.
+  5. Start id in runtime.
+The shape is \[batch_size\] on cpu, optional.
+If FT receives this input, FT will replace default start id by it, optional.
+  6. End id in runtime.
+The shape is \[batch_size\] on cpu, optional.
+If FT receives this input, FT will replace default end id by it, optional.
+  7. top_k value for top k sampling.
+The shape is \[1\] or \[batch_size, 1\] on cpu, optional.
+  8. top_p value for top p sampling.
+The shape is \[1\] or \[batch_size, 1\] on cpu, optional.
+  9. Diversity rate of beam search (beam_search_diversity_rate).
+A hyper hyper-parameter for [simple diverse decoding](https://arxiv.org/pdf/1611.08562.pdf).
+[1] or \[batch_size, 1\] on cpu, optional.
+  10. Temperature for logit (temperature).
+The sahpe \[1\] or \[batch_size, 1\] on cpu, optional.
+  11. Length penalty for logit (len_penalty).
+The shape is \[1\] or \[batch_size, 1\] on cpu, optional
+  12. Repetition penalty for logit (repetition_penalty).
+The shape is \[1\] or \[batch_size, 1\] on cpu, optional
+  13. Random_seed \[1\] or \[batch_size, 1\] on cpu, optional
+  14. Length of prefix soft prompt embedding.
+This describes how many tokens of soft prompt embedding in each sentence.
+The shape is \[batch_size\], optional.
+  15. Prefix soft prompt embedding.
+FT will concat them with results of embedding lookup kernel.
+The shape is \[batch_size, max_prefix_soft_prompt_length, hidden_units\], optional.
 * Output tensors:
   1. Output ids.
-The shape is \[maximum output sequence length, batch size, beam width \].
+The shape is \[batch size, beam width, maximum output sequence length \].
   2. Parent ids.
 It is used to find the best path in beam search.
 It is deprecated now.
   3. Sequence lengths.
 The shape is \[batch size * beam width\].
 It records the final sequence lengths of all sentences.
   4. Log probability for sampling.
 The shape is \[requested token number, batch size, beam \].
 It records the log probability of logits at each step.

-Although there are many arguments, most of them are fixed.
-For example, arguments 5 ~ 11 are model hyper-parameters and fixed after we determine the model hyper-parameters.
-Arguments 19 ~ 27 and 29 are some settings about CUDA and NCCL, and progress are fixed.
+Optional outputs in FP32.
+  5. Cumulative log probability of generated senteces.
+The shape is \[batch size, beam\].
+Optional outputs in FP32.

+The `beam_width` value is set by the output shape directly.
+When the `beam_width` is larger than 1, FT will use beam search to generate tokens; otherwise, FT will use topk or topp sampling.

 We also provide the module `Gpt` in `src/fastertransformer/models/gpt/Gpt.cc`, which is a GPT model without model parallelism.
-It does not need the arguments 20 ~ 24, and other are same.
+It does not need the arguments 19 and 20, while others are same.

 ### Optimization